How can Twitter make money? That's the billion-dollar question. This question is important for Twitter, as well as its users and global advertisers.

 7. Analytics Packages for Individuals, Small Business

-Just as it's helpful for big businesses, it would be useful for journalists, reporters, authors, etc., to be able to easily get a sense of what the public likes and dislikes about their work.
+Just as it's helpful for big businesses, it would be very useful for journalists, reporters, authors, etc., to be able to easily get a sense of what the public likes and dislikes about their work.

 8. Quickly Find Sources for Reporters/Bloggers